nadavox/hypernym-hyponym/README.md

 # hypernym-hyponym
-read a text and find all the hypernyms and hyponyms. than you can serch for specific hypernyms
+Read a text and find all the hypernyms and hyponyms.
+Than you can serch for specific hypernyms